You can apply for Vermont’s Child Care Assistance Program through the Winston Prouty Center for Child and Family Development.

 - As long as you communicate with your provider ahead of time, you may take 10 vacation days per fiscal year and the provider will still receive their weekly amount.

 - The State of Vermont may cover sick days for your child; call your Eligibility Specialist for details.

 - You must report all household changes within 10 days.

 Publicly Funded Prekindergarten

 In 2014, Act 166 was signed into law which mandates that all Vermont three and four-year-olds have a right to access publicly funded Prekindergarten for 10 hours a week, 35 weeks a year.
-Currently, some school districts in Windham County offer Public PreK; some provide it in their public schools, and others provide PreK funding for children to attend prequalified private preschools.
-All Vermont school districts will have to implement Public PreK by the 2016/17 school year.
-The school district will pay each provider $3000 per child to be deducted from the child’s tuition for the 10 hours of preschool over 35 weeks, or provide the PreK in the school building.
+All school districts in Windham County offer Public Pre-K; some provide it in their public schools, and others provide Pre-K funding for children to attend prequalified private preschools.
+The school district will pay each provider an amount (in 2017, $3,000 per child) to be deducted from the child’s tuition for the 10 hours of preschool over 35 weeks, or provide the Pre-K in the school building.